Thank you for reading our post, please rate this article at the end.

 For our readers who need a compact pocket knife that is a little more versatile, this tanto-style offering from Kershaw is one of the best options on the market.

-This blade is versatile enough for utility applications, such as opening cans, cutting rope, breaking through foliage, etc.
+This blade is versatile enough for utility applications, such as opening cans, cutting rope, and breaking through foliage.

-The four-position pocket clip on the Brawler ensures that you can carry your knife how you need it to have it ready as soon as possible.
-The included liner lock ensures you will not accidentally cut yourself while using the blade.
+The four-position pocket clip on the Brawler lets you carry your knife however you need, keeping it ready as quickly as possible.
+The included liner lock helps prevent accidental cuts while using the blade.

-As with many other pocket knives, this product features SpeedSafe, which allows you to open the knife with one hand without worrying about injuring yourself.
+Like many other pocket knives, this product features SpeedSafe, which lets you open it with one hand without worrying about injuring yourself.
 The blade is nearly straight, which makes this knife easier for beginners to sharpen and provides a deep, consistent cut.

 Best Trapper Pocket Knife – Case Yellow CV Trapper Pocket Knife